lyokha/nginx-combined-upstreams-module/README.md

 }
 ```

-But be careful when accessing this variable from other directives!
-It starts up
+Be careful when accessing this variable from other directives!
+It starts up the
-the subrequests machinery which may be not desirable in many cases.
+subrequests machinery which may be not desirable in many cases.

 ### Upstrand status variables